shardulsrivastava/client-app/docs.md

 ### Circle CI

 Circle CI is a cloud based CI tool which allows you to automates  builds, tests, and deployments.

 It is free for public repositories on Github and Bitbucket for the first 100,000 minutes of build per week.

-It supports yaml based pipeline configuration and support all the os including MacOS which is specially helpful for building iOS mobile applications. we can SSH into any job to debug your build issues, set up parallelism in .circleci/config.yml file to run jobs faster.
+It supports yaml based pipeline configuration and support all the os including MacOS which is specially helpful for building iOS mobile applications.

+we can SSH into any job to debug build issues, set up parallelism in .circleci/config.yml file to run jobs faster.

 ### Kops
 Kops is a tool for managing production-grade Kubernetes clusters.
 It's `kubectl` for clusters.

 It supports deployment of kubernetes clusters to existing VPC or create a new VPC from scratch.

 It can perform rolling cluster updates and supports heterogeneous clusters by creating multiple instance groups.

 It also supports single or multiple master clusters.